How Agile Improves Asset Manager Selection Process

 5 min read

-To become agile, institutional investors must reimagine the way they operate across three key building blocks (see Exhibit 1):
+To become agile, manager selectors must reimagine the way they operate across three key building blocks (see Exhibit 1)

 1. Value Chain